-Subject Skills for Work & Vocational Pathways - FSK20119 Subject Description This subject provides foundational skills to prepare students for work force entry or vocational training pathways.
+Subject Subject Description Skills for Work &amp; Vocational Pathways - FSK20119 This subject provides foundational skills to prepare students for work force entry or vocational training pathways.
 It develops the reading, writing, numeracy, oral communication and learning skills of each student.
 It also includes a range of digital literacy skills and employability skills that prepare students for the workforce and other future pathways.
-Topics: Read and respond to routine workplace information Interact effectively with others at work Use routine strategies for work-related learning Use strategies to respond to routine workplace problems Calculate with whole numbers and familiar fractions, decimals and percentages for work Estimate, measure and calculate with routine metric measurements for work Write routine workplace texts Use digital technology for routine workplace tasks Read and respond to routine visual and graphic texts Interpret routing tables, graphs and charts for work Read and use familiar maps, plans and diagrams for work Use basic functions of a calculator Maintain personal health and wellbeing Operate presentation packages Assessment Overview Types of assessment include, but are not limited to: direct questioning, observation, portfolio, assignments, project-based work, activities, quizzes, simulations, role play, case studies.
-Cost NIL - BPSSC is the Registered Training Organisation - 45532 Links to Senior Entry-level knowledge and skills which are foundational to all subject areas, employment and vocational training pathways.
+Topics: Read and respond to routine workplace information Interact effectively with others at work Use routine strategies for work-related learning Use strategies to respond to routine workplace problems Calculate with whole numbers and familiar fractions, decimals and percentages for work Write routine workplace texts Use digital technology for routine workplace tasks Read and respond to routine visual and graphic texts Read and use familiar maps, plans and diagrams for work Use basic functions of a calculator Maintain personal health and wellbeing Operate presentation packages Assessment Overview Types of assessment include, but are not limited to: direct questioning, observation, portfolio, assignments, project-based work, activities, quizzes, simulations, role play, case studies.
+Cost Links to Senior NIL - BPSSC is the Registered Training Organisation - 45532 Entry-level knowledge and skills which are foundational to all subject areas, employment and vocational training pathways.